DashInvests/manual/1 - Manual.md

 We are more than happy to invest in companies that might take a very long time to prove they are on to something -- our investor, the Dash DAO, has a decades-long view and is willing to build for the long-term.
 We do not have a fixed time horizon to expect our companies to return capital.
 In fact, we prefer companies who are building for permanence.

-### Geography

-Greatness can start anywhere.
-We're a small team with a modest-sized fund, though, and believe we can really only help if we’re nearby.
-Startups depend on trust, and it's hard to build trust without spending time together in person.
-That means San Francisco and New York since our team is in both of those cities.
-We have deep roots in both places so our ability to bring in local folks who can help is greater there, and we only want to invest where we believe we can be disproportionately helpful.
-We would consider an investment elsewhere (for example if an area has a deep specialty, as some regions do with security startups), it's just harder for us.

-The same is true for startups that are headquartered in one of our hometowns and have an initial market elsewhere (e.g., a company in San Francisco focused on doing something in India).
-We believe companies should be as close to their customers as possible, and we want to deeply understand a startup's potential customers -- that's difficult when it's targeting customers in markets that are far from where we have expertise and relationships.

-We have invested outside of San Francisco and New York a handful of times (DC, Toronto, Seattle, Boston, Austin, etc.), though we need an exceptional reason (and often it's when we already know and trust the team).
-We've led a [couple](https://www.recode.net/2018/3/30/17177834/midwest-heartland-bus-tour-comeback-cities-rust-belt-safari-vc-venture-capital-founders-washington) of [tours](https://techcrunch.com/2018/11/11/placing-bets-beyond-the-venture-hubs-of-new-york-and-silicon-valley/) of newer startup markets (aka "Comeback Cities" tours), where we visit with VCs and members of Congress to learn what it takes to invest there -- and we're still exploring whether we can deliver on our standard for founder service in other markets.

 ### Sources

-We find investments in many ways, but our favorite is for founders we have already backed to refer other founders.
+We find investments in many ways, but our favorite is for founders we have already known in the Dash or broader cryptocurrency ecosystem for years, or existing well established community members who refer other founders.

-Founders are our customers, and we believe in doing more than waiting to be introduced to them -- we want to get to know them early.
-So we have developed a model in partnership with the Lester Center for Entrepreneurship at UC Berkeley’s Haas School of Business (based on data from AngelList and others) to predict who are the people in Silicon Valley and New York statistically most likely to become founders, who haven't yet -- our ["Future Founders"](https://medium.com/@roybahat/predicting-who-will-start-a-company-5dab8efc7dd4#.opjjsuvue) group.
-We reach out to these individuals to form relationships with them, and encourage them to form relationships with each other.

 After that, we are most likely to invest in companies that come to us through someone we trust.
-Several of those have come our way through referrals from the staff at Bloomberg -- this creates an instant “customer reference,” often from someone whose judgment we respect.
+Several of those have come our way through referrals from the staff at various Dash Funded Organisations -- this creates an instant “customer reference,” often from someone whose judgment we respect.

 We don’t really find companies, we mostly find founders.
 We tend to ask people we trust who are the 1-2 most exceptional people you’ve met, whether in school or at work, or in some other way -- and then we get to know those people.
 We hope that some of those people evolve to be great founders, and we’d like to know them whether or not they do.